RobDWaller/code101/README.md

 });
 ```

-Once this is done you can save your code and refresh the page you should see the blog posts appear.
+Once this is done you can save your code and refresh the page in your browser and you will see the blog posts appear.

-### Task Three: Style the Page
+### Task Three: Style the page with CSS

 Currently our web page has no styling applied.
 To style the page we need to write some CSS that applies styles to our HTML page.